Samagra-Development/docs/docs/Functional Specs Samiksha.md

 Define and serve in-app trigger based notifications to users to guide them through the user flow of the monitoring or mentoring activityDefine and serve in-app trigger based notifications to users to guide them through the user flow of the monitoring or mentoring activity.

 *A configurable mobile application can be setup by deploying the Samiksha application.
-Refer to this [Section](/docs/deploysamiksha.md) to deploy the application yourself.
-Once the applicaton is installed you can further read about how to customize [Ancillary Screens] (/docs/AncillaryScreensModule.md), update [Jurisdiction Data](/docs/CascadingSearchModule.md) and setup [Notifications](/docs/NotificationModule.md).*
+Refer to this [Section](www.google.com) to deploy the application yourself.
+Once the applicaton is installed you can further read about how to customize [Ancillary Screens](www.google.com), update [Jurisdiction Data](www.google.com) and setup [Notifications](www.google.com).*

 ### 3.3 User Authentication & Management